joelparkerhenderson/demo-rust-axum/README.md

 // This demo implementation uses a `HashMap` for ease and speed.
 // The map key is a primary key for lookup; the map value is a Book.
 //
-// To access the data, the typical way is via a thread and lock:
+// To access data, create a thread, spawn it, and acquire the lock:
 // ```
-// async fn demo() {
+// async fn example() {
 //     thread::spawn(move || {
 //         let data = DATA.lock().unwrap();
 //         …